prezi/clojure-intro/doc/devjournal.md

 full 10 minute screencast can have a number of "chapters".
 You can separate chapters using some movie-style cut, for example a `reset`.

+# Writing on something that's not part of my daily routine

+It takes longer, a lot longer.
+Even if I knew quite some bit about Midje testing and I've used it for some time, it still doesn't work without me having to read and think about it.
+So it may take even twice as much time.